mostafizur610/code-source-pathshala-client/README.md

 ### `Firebase Authentication`

-=> Email, password authentication and signin with popup.
+=> Email, password authentication and sign in with popup.

 ### `React Bootstrap`

-=> Imported and Used different type of component.
+=> Imported and used different type of component.
 Like as, form, icon, navbar, tooltip etc.

 ### `Server side with Node`

-=> Create fake data and data send to the client site.
+=> Create fake data and send to the client site.

 ### `Responsive Website`